faradayyg/paystack-customer-analysis/README.md

 # paystack-customer-analysis

 - This Project is supposed to fetch the top paying customers between given time,
-- Using a slider, Classify what percentage of the total payments was made by the seleted top customers
+- Using a slider, Classify what percentage of the total payments was made by the selected top customers

+Checkout the demo <a href='https://codepen.io/faradayyg/pen/Ryzzpd'>here</a>

 ## Tech Stack
 - Angularjs